Nolan Jones Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had the 23rd-ranked team ERA across all league pitching staffs (4.26).
+- The Diamondbacks' 4.26 team ERA ranked 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in the league).

-- Nelson makes the start for the Diamondbacks, his 11th of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts in 52 2/3 innings pitched.
+- Gallen (6-2) takes the mound for the Diamondbacks in his 12th start of the season.
+He's put together a 2.97 ERA in 66 2/3 innings pitched, with 75 strikeouts.

-- His most recent appearance was on Tuesday against the Philadelphia Phillies, when the right-hander went six innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Wednesday against the Philadelphia Phillies, the right-hander went 5 2/3 innings, giving up two earned runs while surrendering five hits.

-- The 25-year-old has put up an ERA of 5.02, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.